 The Mhani Gingi model promotes social entrepreneurship amongst women and youth, so that they can improve not only their livelihoods but also those of their families and communities.
-In this way they can move away from being providers of labour and consumers of goods and services to become creators of wealth – own their own businesses, employ themselves and others, and get to the point where they contribute fully into the greater economy.
+In this way they can move away from being providers of labour and consumers of goods and services to become creators of wealth – owning their own businesses, employing themselves and others, and getting to the point where they contribute fully into the greater economy.

-Mhani Gingi supports women and youth as well as vulnerable groups to improve their sewing, beading, gardening, event management, catering, bed and breakfasts etc, through business and technical skills, as well as arranging open day markets or linking them to such markets so they can sell their beautiful and unique wears.
+Mhani Gingi supports women and youth as well as vulnerable groups to improve their sewing, beading, gardening, event management, catering, bed and breakfasts and other enterprises, through business and technical skills, as well as arranging open day markets or linking them to such markets so they can sell their beautiful and unique wares.

 Through various workshops offered to the network members these women are gaining valuable knowledge in practical marketing techniques and becoming successful in their own businesses.
 Some have become members of the Cape Chamber of Commerce.

 The Network Initiatives are broken down into a few different categories:

 Beading and Sewing:

 Many of our network members take part in these two disciplines.
 Mhani GIngi offers support for our women to market their unique products to wider audiences.
 Check out the following links to learn more about beading and sewing projects.

 Pottery and Ceramics: